 - We are currently producing action plans to address gaps in local data collection systems and analysis bearing in mind the twin principles of proportionality and relevance.

-- We will also aim to draw upon both national and local research studies to inform our equality information and analysis.
+- We also draw upon both national and local research studies to inform our equality information and analysis.

-- We will produce a question and answer sheet to answer questions you may have about why we need to collect equality monitoring information about users of our services.
+- We have produced a question and answer sheet to answer questions you may have about why we need to collect equality monitoring information about users of our services.
 View Equality Monitoring Analysis Guidelines(pdf, 296KB), see Appendix 5 pages 22-23 in this document.

-- An Equality Impact and Needs Analysis ( EINA ) will inform all commissioning in areas assessed as relevant to the new duty.
+- An Equality Impact and Needs Analysis (EINA) informs all commissioning in areas assessed as relevant to the new duty.
 This is undertaken as relevant and appropriate to the area concerned.
 Specifications are produced, which draw upon this information as relevant and proportionate to the area, as part of procurement processes.

-- We will also report back our progress on our equality objectives as part of the annual progress report on the Corporate Plan later in 2013.
+- We also report back further progress on our equality objectives as part of the progress reports on the Corporate Plan throughout the year.